 The course structure focuses on both wheel thrown and hand built processes, with emphasis on advanced techniques and skill development.
-It is intended to be a continuation of Ceramics Studio I.
+It is intended to be a continuation of Ceramics Studio I. Lab fee required.

 ART 5474 - Professional Internship

 Credits, 3 sem. hrs.
 Prerequisite(s): Graduate standing required and Instructor's consent.